15 Types of Dogwood Trees To Bring Flowering Beauty to Your Lawn

 Then again, the fact that the fruits of this tree are edible and can be used as an ingredient for preparing sauces, jams, as well as liquor makes them worth planting.

 Flowering dogwood, known as Cornus florida, is one of the most common types of dogwood trees that you'll come across.
 It's also the state tree of North Carolina.
 It is a deciduous plant, and it can sprout red, pink, or even white flowers when Spring begins.
+The pink dogwoods, in my opinion, go very well with any types of redbud trees, too.

 In fall, the green leaves of this species turn deep red, and they start producing fruit slowly.
 The branches will display small buds on their tips in winter.